chimame/service-bindings-sample/README.md

 The initial build size of a Remix project is not large enough to be a concern.
 However, as development progresses, the size will gradually increase with additional libraries and code.
 The default file size that can be deployed to Cloudflare Workers must be less than 1 MB.
 Service Bindings can also be used to solve the size limitation issue by splitting the Remix into multiple Workers.

-TODO: Add sample code to isolate Remix
+This repository uses [remix-service-bindings](https://github.com/aiji42/remix-service-bindings) to separate one Remix application from two Cloudflare Workers.